 Article 2 Board

-The governing body of this club shall be the board of this club consisting of the president, vice-president, secretary, treasurer, and service committee chairperson.
-At the discretion of the board, also added can be the three (3) directors elected in accordance with article 3, section 1 of these bylaws, and the immediate past president.
+The governing body of this club shall be the board of this club consisting of nine (9) to twelve (12) members of this club, namely, the president, immediate past president, president-elect (or president-nominee, if no successor has been elected), secretary, treasurer, sergeant-at-arms, membership committee chairperson, Rotary Foundation chairperson, and service committee chairperson.
+At the discretion of the board, also added can be up to three (3) at-large directors elected in accordance with article 3, section 2 of these bylaws.

 Article 3 Election of Directors and Officers

-Section 1 – At a regular meeting one month prior to the meeting for election of officers, the presiding officer shall ask for nominations by members of the club for president, vice-president, secretary, treasurer, and three (3) directors.
+Section 1 – At a regular meeting one month prior to the meeting for election of officers, the presiding officer shall ask for nominations by members of the club for president, , secretary, and treasurer.
 The nominations may be presented by a nominating committee or by members from the floor, by either or by both as a club may determine.
-If it is determined to use a nominating committee, such committee shall be appointed as the club may determine.
+If it is determined to use a nominating committee, such committee shall be appointed as the board may determine.
 The nominations duly made shall be placed on a ballot in alphabetical order under each office and shall be voted for at the annual meeting.
-The candidates for president, vice-president, secretary, and treasurer receiving a majority of the votes shall be declared elected to their respective offices.
-The three (3) candidates for director receiving a majority of the votes shall be declared elected as directors.
+The candidates for president, secretary, treasurer, and sergeant-at-arms receiving a majority of the votes shall be declared elected to their respective offices.

-Section 2 – The officers and directors, so elected, together with the immediate past president shall constitute the board.
-Within one week after their election, the directors-elect shall meet and elect some member of the club to act as service committee chairperson.
+Section 2 – The officers, so elected, together with the immediate past president shall constitute the new incoming board.
+Within one week after their election, the new board members shall meet and elect membership committee chairperson, Rotary Foundation chairperson , seargent-at-arms, service committee chairperson, and up to three (3) at-large members.

 Section 3 – A vacancy in the board or any office shall be filled by action of the president.

-Section 4 – A vacancy in the position of any officer-elect or director-elect shall be filled by the vice-president.
+Section 4 – A vacancy in the position of any officer-elect or director-elect shall be filled by the president.

 Article 4 Duties of Officers

 Section 1 – President.
 It shall be the duty of the president to preside at meetings of the club and the board and to perform other duties as ordinarily pertain to the office of president.

-Section 2 – Vice-President.
-It shall be the duty of the vice-president to serve as a director and to perform such other duties as may be prescribed by the president or the board.
-It shall also be the duty of the vice-president to preside at meetings of the club and the board in the absence of the president and to perform other duties as ordinarily
+Section 2 – Immediate Past President.
+It shall be the duty of the immediate past president to serve as a board member and to perform such other duties as may be prescribed by the president or the board.

-pertain to the office of vice-president.
+Section 3 – President-Elect.
+It shall be the duty of the president-elect to serve as a director and to perform such other duties as may be prescribed by the president or the board.
+It shall also be the duty of the president-elect to preside at meetings of the club and the board in the absence of the president.

-Section 3 – Secretary.
-It shall be the duty of the secretary to keep membership records; record attendance at meetings; send out notices of club, board, and committee meetings; record and preserve the minutes of such meetings; report as required to RI, including the semiannual reports of membership on 1 January and 1 July of each year, which shall include per capita dues for all members and prorated dues for active members who have been elected to membership in the club since the start of the July or January semiannual reporting period; report changes in membership; provide the monthly attendance report at each board meeting, which shall be made to the district governor within 15 days of the last meeting of the month; collect and remit RI official magazine subscriptions; and
+Section 4 – Secretary.
+It shall be the duty of the secretary to keep membership records; record attendance at meetings; send out notices of club, board, and committee meetings; record and preserve the minutes of such meetings; report as required to RI, including the semiannual reports of membership on 1 January and 1 July of each year, which shall include per capita dues for all members and prorated dues for active members who have been elected to membership in the club since the start of the July or January semiannual reporting period; report changes in membership; provide the monthly attendance report at each board meeting, which shall be made to the district governor within 15 days of the last meeting of the month;; and

 perform other duties as usually pertain to the office of secretary.